 Raspberries are of two main types.
 Summer-bearers produce one crop per season in the summer while ever-bearers produce two crops, one in the summer and one in the fall.
 Everbearing (fall-bearing) varieties have the advantage of producing two crops, and they require less care than summer bearers.

 Both types will produce fruit in their second year, although in some cases, ever-bearers will bear small fruit in their first fall.

 Growing Raspberries in Zone 3

 Grow raspberries in full sunlight in well-draining soil on a site sheltered from the wind.
-Deep, sandy loam that is rich in organic matter with a pH of 6.0-6.8 or slightly acidic will give the berries the best foundation.
+Deep, sandy loam that is rich in organic matter with a pH of 6.0 to 6.8 or slightly acidic will give the berries the best foundation.

 Summer-bearing raspberries tolerate temperatures down to -30 degrees F. (-34 C.) when they are fully acclimated and established.
 These berries can become damaged by fluctuating winter temps, however.
 To shield them plant them on a north slope.

 Fall-bearing raspberries should be planted on a south slope or another protected area to promote the rapid growth of the fruiting canes and early fall fruiting.